ThinkR-open/isc-proposal/proposal_neo4j.md

 The `{neo4r}` package will be the backbone of this project.
 This requires three main actions:

-  - Getting a stable package, released on GitHub, and get it tested by the users.
-End the implementation of all the features.
+  - Getting a stable package, release on GitHub, and get it tested by the users.
+Finish the implementation of all the features.
   - Build a reliable testing engine for R with Neo4J
-  - Write a complete documentation (package doc + Vignettes)
+  - Write complete documentation (package doc + Vignettes)
   - Getting the package released on CRAN

 > Estimated time: 2 months between the stable version on GitHub and the